davidvilla/python-doublex/README.rst

 To make property doubles is required to:

-* You must Use "verified" doubles, ie: specify a collaborator in constructor.
+* You must Use "checked" doubles, ie: specify a collaborator in constructor.
-* collaborator musy be new-style classes.
+* collaborator must be new-style classes.

 doublex matchers